Time in Joint

 A recent local article mentioned that one Fairfax County School (Herndon HS) will cease allowing students to use their phones in class.
 Anyone familiar with reality knows that listening to one’s phone in class, or texting, or scrolling through Instagram, will hinder the learning process.
 Of course, the rule has loopholes that some will exploit.
 Perhaps more embarrassing for our civilization than the actual presence of phones in class–teachers may give students a 5 minute “phone break” during instruction if necessary.
 Most interesting to me from a cultural perspective, however, was the stated rationale for the policy: the phones need removed, for they may distract from other students learning.
 I applaud the school’s principal move to ban phones.
 The rationale for the decision, however, will not allow any real progress in education.

 When we cannot state the obvious–i.e., students with phones out distract themselves far more than others–we have discovered a sacred cow of our times.
 But this fits in with other aspects of our culture.
 So strong runs our belief even in the power of a 15 year-old to define their lives ad nauseam, that parents, teachers, our society, will not attempt to define reality for them.
-We will not tell them that phones hurt themselves, for we likely would have response for, “It might hurt others, but not me,” and no idea what kind of general embodiment we would ask from our children.
+We will not tell them that phones hurt themselves, for we likely would have no response for, “It might hurt others, but not me,” and no idea what kind of general embodiment we should ask for from our children.

 If this reads so far like a cranky reactionary, well, that can be me at times.
 But I have far to go to reach the crankiness of Rene Guenon.
 He appreciated essentially nothing of modern life.
 But we should not dismiss him.
 The Crisis of the Modern World shows real prescience (he wrote this in 1927).
 His symbolic framing of the topics he examines make his work intuitive to understand and important for our times.